For optimum performance the oxygen (or lambda) sensor should be carefully positioned.

 *free-air is what we call clean ambient air with an oxygen concentration of around 20.9% and without any combustible hydrocarbons present.

 It cannot be stressed enough that a free-air calibration can only be performed in free-air.
 The air in an exhaust pipe can remain very different to free-air for hours or even days.
 Always remove the sensor from an exhaust pipe, or for an exhaust sniffer-pipe, make sure you flow fresh air through the pipe before calibration.
 Your breath can have an 0xygen content of 15% rather than around 21% for free air, so don't blow on the sensor during calibration.
 Many of the newer models have an auto-cal button (or for older controllers, newer firmware uses the logger button to also act as a free-air auto-cal button when operated correctly).
-Refer to your controller's documentation for how to auto-cal, or otherwise, use the config software's calibration function.
+Refer to your controller's documentation for how to auto-cal, or otherwise, use WButil's free-air calibration function.